tysnj/Accounting-Notebook/README.md

 # Installation, testing & running
 For instalation NodeJS is needed.
 Every command is relative to the main directory of the project.

+Dependencies are included in repository so no extra installation might be required.
+They were installed using node 14.13.1 in a x86_64 ubuntu 20.04 system.
+Compatibility issues might emerge if using a different setup, if that's the case, delete `frontend/node_modules` and `backend/node_modules` folders and run the following commands.
 - To install backend dependencies run `npm install` at backend
+- To install frontend dependencies run `npm install` at frontend

 - To check backend tests run `npm run test` at backend
-- To install frontend dependencies run `npm install` at frontend

 - To start backend run `npm run dev` at backend
 - To start frontend run `npm run start` at frontend